By Mike Miller Updated June 24, 2022

 It was a popular free attraction for many years, with retirees enjoying watching the animals and circus acts.

-Venice today is still a pedestrian friendly little town that has it all.
+Venice today is still a pedestrian friendly little town with a rich history that has it all.
 Good shopping, restaurants, art, boating, beaches and walking.

-It also has some of the best beaches in Florida, and is known as the "Shark Tooth Capital Of The World".
+Venice area beaches are some of the best beaches in Florida and the area is known as the "Shark Tooth Capital Of The World".

 Needless to say, you can find a few of these teeth along the beach.